Testimonials

 phpMyAdmin allows you to directly edit your WordPress database!
 You can totally and permanently ruin your WordPress installation and have to start it all over again.
 While I have attempted to make this tutorial easy-to-follow and and accomplish, I take no responsibility for any problems that may occur from your modification of your WordPress database.
 If you are not comfortable with attempting to work on your WP database yourself, find someone technically competent to assist you in restoring your password.

-When you set up your webhosting, your host likely gave you a login and password to your account.
-This would be the place where you set up your email addresses and the like.
-Most webhosting companies use CPanel as an interface.
+When you set up your web hosting, your webhost likely gave you the login and password to your account.
+Your account is the place where you set up your email addresses and the like.
+Most web hosting companies use CPanel as an interface.
 CPanel makes life much easier!

-Anyway, you want to log onto your hosting account and find phpMyAdmin and click it.
+Anyway, you want to log onto your web hosting account and find phpMyAdmin and click it.

 Here’s what it looks like in my CPanel…